Viscoelastic dynamics of a soft strip subject to a large deformation: Appendices

 where $\mathbf{F} = \mathbf{1}+\nabla\mathbf{u}$ is the deformation gradient, $\mathbf{u}=\mathbf{x}-\mathbf{X}$ is the displacement, $\mathbf{1}$ is the second-order identity tensor, and $\mathbf{E}$ is the Green Lagrangian strain tensor, as introduced in Refs.~\cite{ogden_1997,destrade_2007}.
 For an isotropic solid, $W$ is a function of principal invariants of the left ($\mathbf{B}=\mathbf{F}\cdot \mathbf{F}^{{\rm T}}$) Cauchy--Green tensor:

 This ensures invariance of~$W$ under a permutation of $\left(\lambda_1,\lambda_2,\lambda_3\right)$.
 The strain energy density function~$W$ for a Mooney-Rivlin hyperelastic model writes:

+with the bulk modulus $\kappa \gg E_0$.
 From this, an incremental approach is built to describe waves in a prestressed body, and equation~(\ref{eq:elasticitytensor}) is obtained but with replacing the elasticity tensor by $\ten{C}^0$, with its coefficients expressed as:

 where $W_i = \dfrac{\partial W}{\partial \lambda_i}$ and $W_{ij} = \dfrac{\partial^2 W}{\partial \lambda_i \partial \lambda_j}$.\\ Here, expressions are slightly different from the ones commonly found in the literature~\cite{ogden_1997,destrade_2007} because dot and double-dot product conventions are different.
 The elasticity tensors of these two formulations are related by a simple permutation of the last two indices.